gtk-upgraded/Azurra/README.md

 How to build:
 1) Open a bash shell here
-2) chmod +x autogen.sh
-3) Run autogen.sh
+2) Run autogen.sh
-4) Rename the 'package' directory to 'Azurra' and move to ~/.themes
+3) Rename the 'package' directory to 'Azurra' and move to ~/.themes